 According to the Ohio Department of Health, more than one in four young adults (ages 18 to 24) currently smoke cigarettes.
-In 2012, the Ohio Board of Regents voted unanimously to make a strong recommendation to Ohio's college and university trustees that each campus should consider implementing a policy to become tobacco-free.
+In 2012, the Ohio Board of Regents voted unanimously to issue a strong recommendation to Ohio's college and university trustees that each campus should consider implementing a policy to become tobacco-free.

-The number of campus smoking bans has increased nationally by more than 2,000% in the past six years.
-In 2006 there were an estimated 34 colleges and universities with a 100% smoke-free campus; as of July of 2012 there are 774 college and university campuses that have a 100% smoke-free policy1.
-These bans specify that all buildings, residence halls, and the entire campus are entirely smoke-free, no exceptions.
-There are now three states where the law prohibits smoking on all public campuses (Oklahoma, Arkansas, and Iowa-public and private), affecting a total of 128 campuses.
+The number of campus smoking bans has increased nationally by more than 2,000% in the past ten years.
+In 2006 there were an estimated 34 colleges and universities with a 100% smoke-free campus; as of April 3, 2017, there are now at least 1,827 that have implemented this no-smoking policy.
+These bans specify that all buildings, residence halls, and the entire campus are entirely smoke-free, with no exceptions.
+There are now three states where the law prohibits smoking on all public campuses (Oklahoma, Arkansas, and Iowa), affecting a total of 128 campuses.